rsb-java does not shutdown properly if a Spread connection fails

 deactivate vs. during normal operation) should be treated differently, in my opinion.

-#7 Updated by J. Moringen over 9 years ago
+#7 Updated by J. Moringen almost 10 years ago

 The behavior described in the report can be reproduced using the integration test: